metabase/metabase/docs/permissions/data-sandboxes-draft.md

 For example, say your original Accounts table includes the columns: ID, Email, Plan, and Created At.

-You can create a "Sandboxed Accounts" question that excludes the Email column: ID, Plan, and Created At.
+To hide the Email column, you'll create a "Sandboxed Accounts" question with the columns: ID, Plan, and Created At.

-Then, set up an advanced sandbox to display "Sandboxed Accounts" (without the Email column) instead of the original Accounts table, everywhere that Accounts is used in Metabase.
+Then, set up an advanced sandbox to display "Sandboxed Accounts" instead of the original Accounts table, to a specific group.
+Groups in the advanced sandbox will see the "Sandboxed Accounts" question result instead of the original Accounts table, everywhere that Accounts is used in Metabase.

 ## Limitations